 The Company has, and will continue to have, a significant amount of indebtedness.
-As of December 31, 2019, the Company had Notes and Debentures outstanding.
-The Company has access to a Revolving Credit Facility, as well as three bilateral demand letters of credit facilities.
-The Notes and the Revolving Credit Facility are senior unsecured obligations and the Debentures are subordinate unsecured obligations.
-The Company also has operating lease commitments with respect to office leases, rail cars, vehicles, field buildings and various equipment that expire with initial or remaining terms in excess of one year.
+As of December 31, 2020, the Company had Notes and 2080 Hybrid Notes outstanding The Company has access to its Revolving Credit Facility, as well as two demand credit facilities.
+The Notes and the Revolving Credit Facility are senior unsecured obligations.
+The Company also has operating lease commitments with respect to office leases, rail cars, vehicles, field buildings, tankage and various equipment that expire with initial or remaining terms in excess of one year.